Quantifying the Role of 3D Fault Geometry Complexities on Slow and Fast Earthquakes: Results

 \section{Results}

-For a single fault that is longer than $L_{nuc}$ under spatially uniform rate-weakening friction ($a/b<1$), only periodic earthquake will occur \parencite{liu2005,rubin2008}.
+For a single fault that is longer than $L_{nuc}$ under spatially uniform rate-weakening friction ($a/b<1$), only fast earthquakes will occur \parencite{liu2005,rubin2008}.
 By considering a fault system with two parallel faults, spatio-temporal complex slip events emerge due to the time dependent evolution of traction heterogeneities produced by fault interaction (Figure 1).

 We classify earthquakes and slow slip events based on their slip rates.
 An event is considered an earthquake if its maximum slip rate is greater than \(10^{-3} \, \text{m/s}\).
+The rupture on the secondary fault is triggered either by coseismic rupture jump or delayed renucleation.
 Slip rate of slow slip events is typically 1 to 2 order higher than plate rate.
 In our study, if the maximum slip rate falls between \(10^{-8} \, \text{m/s}\) and \(10^{-3} \, \text{m/s}\), it is identified as a slow slip event.
-Various slow slip events, as well as earthquakes having partial or full ruptures are identified in the synthetic catalog (Figure 1(d)).
-With various combinations of geometry and friction parameters, we identify four regimes: only slow slip events, SSE-dominant, earthquake-dominant and only earthquakes (Figure S2 and S3).
+Various slow slip events, as well as earthquakes having partial or full ruptures are identified in the synthetic catalog (Figure 1d).
+With various combinations of geometry and friction parameters, we identify four regimes: only slow slip events, SSE-dominant, earthquake-dominant and only earthquakes (Figure B2 and B3).
 We present the spatial-temporal complex events generated from our simulations and reproduce the moment-duration scaling law in this section.